How To Delete Temp Files using RUN In Windows 10 / 11 To Free Up Space

 Win + R Run Command Prefetch Enter

 Step 6: It takes you to the Prefetch files location.
-Press the Ctrl + A keys together on your keyboard and hit the Delete button.
+Press the Ctrl+A buttons together on your keyboard and hit the Delete button.

 Prefetch Files Location Ctrl + A Select Delete